 Sheila is drawn to natural, pure and rough gemstones and minerals, and she only creates one of a kind pieces.
 She says that her style is somewhere between minimalistic and Renaissance, if you would have to describe it.
 Her style has evolved greatly over the years, and it reflects different parts of her personality.
 These differences are captured well in her three different collections: Arty Scenes, Conversation Pieces and Purely Wired.

 Arty Scenes reflects her social awareness, her love for animals and nature, and her environmental concerns, but it also enhances scenes from the past, like childhood memories or fairy tales.
 Conversations Pieces is based on her love for stones, which she weaves into jewellery with wire, using her own patented techniques.
 Lastly, Purely Wired was founded out of her own practical need for unique yet light-wear earrings on her travels.

-As of 2019, Sheila Westera's jewellery is available for sale on multiple platforms.
+As of 2020, Sheila Westera's jewellery will be available on more platforms.